haotian2006/HelperDocs-contributions/inheritanceroblox.md

 ```

 ## Thanks for reading!
-Thats pretty much it for this method of inheritance. if you have any more questions you can ask in #scripting-help or if you have any more suggesting you can send me a dm (@Haotian2006#3314)
+Thats pretty much it for this method of inheritance. if you have any more questions you can ask in #scripting-help or if you have any more suggestions you can send me a dm (@Haotian2006#3314)